 Is it worth to visit Madeira during the Christmas period?

 Yes, it definitely is.
 Christmas in Madeira can be an interesting experience, and the New Year’s Eve fireworks show, which gave Madeira the Guinness World Records title of the “Greatest Fireworks Show in the World” is really spectacular.
+Also, if you travel to Madeira via Lisbon, you may also want to take a day or two to explore the beautiful Lisbon in winter.

 This is what you can expect when visiting Madeira Island in December: